 Building trust and, In turn, encouraging them to take an action, like contacting you.

+To summarise.
 Keep your structure clean, logical and avoid being spammy.
 The bottom line, you’re not always trying to get people to land on your ‘top-level’ pages, they are there to nurture and build trust for the people that enter your site via your home page, a landing page or a blog post.

 Also, if they go back to Google quickly – they’re sending a message to Google with that action that the page didn’t serve their purpose – and Google pays attention to that, but we’ll get into that later.